Schmakus/ioBroker.lightcontrol/README.md

 -   Select more than one LightGroup for one Object-ID (Bug with jsonCustom Select multible)
 -   Availability for notice with lower brighness and defined seconds before AutoOff
--   Set Ct, Sat and Color directly to the lamp, also if it's switched off.
--   Availability to switch on/off lights only with level/brightness state and without switch state

 ## Changelog